codefoster/codefoster.com/source/_posts/streaming.md

 ### Storage Queues
 Not to be confused with _Service Bus_ Queues, Azure's Storage Queues are perhaps the most primitive and certainly the oldest queue structure available.

 In case you're not familiar with the core concept of a queue, it would be good to explain that.
-A queue is a data structure that follows a _first-in first-out_ (FIFO) access pattern - meaning that if you put Thing A, Thing B, and then Thing C in in that order, and then you ask the queue for its next item, it will give you Thing A - first in... first out.
+A queue is a data structure that follows a _first-in first-out_ (FIFO) access pattern - meaning that if you put Thing A, Thing B, and then Thing C in (in that order), and then you ask the queue for its next item, it will give you Thing A - first in... first out.

 ![](/files/streaming_02.png "queue")

-If you studied computer science and you were sleeping during your _Data Structures_ class, then you already know about queues.
+If you studied computer science and you weren't sleeping during your _Data Structures_ class, then you already know about queues.

 Queues are extremely handy in cloud-first applications where it's common to use one working process to set aside tasks for one or more other working processes to pick up and fulfill.